isomerpages/imda-sgdigitaloffice/_programmes/hawkers-go-digital.md

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/jjbwCsY6iZQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###### English
-#### Taking your business into the future
-NEA Hawker centres (including cooked food and market stalls), HDB coffee shops and JTC industrial canteens are an irreplaceable part of Singapore’s food culture—and always will be.

-To help our hawkers safely operate in the post-COVID future, we’ve lined up a few initiatives to get things started.

 #### Let's Support Our Hawkers this National Day!
 Check out these great promos to be used at various online delivery platforms, hawker centres & coffeeshops.